Online Submissions

 - Names and symbols of genes should be in italics, and names of gene products should be in regular font and start with a capital letter, e.g. genes: fos, c-myc, ATM; proteins: Fos, c-Myc, ATM.

-- Names of mobile genetic elements and the first three letters of restriction sites should be in italics, e.g. hobo-element, Hin
+- Names of mobile genetic elements and the first three letters of restriction sites should be in italics, e.g. hobo-element, HindIII

-- Names of phages and viruses should be in Latin in regular font.
+Names of phages and viruses are written in Latin (regular font).

 VII.
 Tables and figures

-All tables and pictures included in the manuscript should be should be mentioned in the text and appear in order of mention.
-Tabulated data and figure captions should not repeat the same information.
+All tables and pictures included in the manuscript should be mentioned in the text and appear in order of mention.
+Table data and figure captions should not repeat the same information.

 Tables

-- There should be no full stop at the end of the table’s heading.
+- No full stop is used at the end of the table’s heading.

-- Russian text in tables should be provided with translation into English.
+- Russian text in tables should be given together with an English translation.

-- Translated title should be placed below the title in Russian.
+- Place translated title below the title in Russian.

 - Headings are aligned to the left.
 Tables are numbered using Arabic numerals in order of appearance in the text.
-If there is only one table in the text, it should still be numbered.
+If there is the text has the only table, it should still be numbered.

 - There should not be any empty cells in tables.
 If the authors have no data to put in a cell or there are other reasons for a cell to be empty, the authors should make a note to that effect in this cell or in the note to the table.